agneselombardi/agneselombardi.github.io/content/teaching/teaching/index.md

 ---
 title: Introduction to Computational Linguistics for Non-Linguists (Italian Course)
-summary: A beginner-friendly course in computational linguistics, designed for students without a background in linguistics.
+summary: A beginner-friendly mini course in computational linguistics, designed for students without a background in linguistics.
 date: 2025-07-28
 type: docs
 math: false